mcellteam/cellblender_tutorials/install_mcell_linux_osx.rst

 the **.bash_profile** file located in your home directory.
 If this file does not exist, create it and add the line.

+.. note:: The .bash_profile is usually only updated when you login to the
+    computer, so you may need to restart your computer or type ``source ~/.bash_profile``.

 .. _PATH: https://en.wikipedia.org/wiki/PATH_%28variable%29

 Test MCell